puneet2591/puneet2591.github.io/_projects/citibank.md

 ---
 layout: page
-title: project 4
+title: Citi Bank
-description: another without an image
+description: Citi Mobile app provides the joy of banking at your fingertips.
+It is a one-stop solution to manage your accounts, investments and credit cards on your iPhone.
-img:
+img: assets/img/citibank.jpeg
 importance: 3
-category: fun
+category: work
 ---

 Every project has a beautiful feature showcase page.